Note

 distribution_0_1

-or create another distribution with mean = 1 and standard deviation = 2 for the marginal distributions:
+For a normal with mean = 1 and standard deviation = 2:

 distribution_1_2